Target level of study

 Tax competition

-Corporate lawyer or company manager
+Corporate lawyer or company director

 Compliance officer

-Researcher at CNRS
+Researcher at the CNRS